International Metro Van

-The International Metro Van, made by International Harvester, is a step van, also known as walk-in or multi-stop delivery truck.
-This vehicle type was one of the earlier, mass-produced forward control vehicles, once commonly used for milk or bakery delivery, as well as ambulance services, mobile offices, and radio transmitter vans.
+The International Metro Van was a multi-stop truck manufactured by International Harvester.
+This vehicle was one of the earlier, mass-produced forward control vehicles, once commonly used for milk or bakery delivery, as well as ambulance services, mobile offices, and radio transmitter vans.
 Typically, they were 1/2-, 3/4-, or 1-ton panel trucks that allowed the driver to stand or sit while driving the vehicle.

 Variations included a passenger bus called a Metro Coach, a Metro partial cab-chassis with front-end sections (for end-user customization), and a cab-over truck called a "walk-in cab".
 The truck (also called a chassis cab) variation could be configured with a separate box or container for cargo transport or left open to be fitted with other equipment such as a compactor for a garbage truck or a stake bed.

 History

 The International Harvester Metro Van was produced in the United States from 1938 until 1975 and sold internationally.
 The drive train was originally based on the 1937-40 D-Series trucks.
 One of the first models built was sold to the Czechoslovakian Army and destroyed by the German army during World War II.